-- Educating physicians who can serve the needs of the State of Michigan in an exemplary fashion as characterized by: continued learning and professional renewal throughout their lives; concern for the biological, social, and emotional elements in all health problems; readiness to identify and respond to health care needs and problems in their communities; and use of the knowledge, skills, and concepts essential to quality health care and medical problem solving. - Generating new knowledge and assisting in its dissemination and application for the benefit of the people of the State of Michigan through education and support of faculty, students, and graduates who critically assess and contribute to the humanistic and scientific studies that are essential to the evolving basis of medical practice. - Helping to provide, to evaluate, and, where needed, to improve appropriate health care services and their associated delivery systems.
+- 1. Educating physicians who can serve the needs of the State of Michigan in an exemplary fashion as characterized by: continued learning and professional renewal throughout their lives; concern for the biological, social, and emotional elements in all health problems; readiness to identify and respond to health care needs and problems in their communities; and use of the knowledge, skills, and concepts essential to quality health care and medical problem solving. - Generating new knowledge and assisting in its dissemination and application for the benefit of the people of the State of Michigan through education and support of faculty, students, and graduates who critically assess and contribute to the humanistic and scientific studies that are essential to the evolving basis of medical practice. - Helping to provide, to evaluate, and, where needed, to improve appropriate health care services and their associated delivery systems.

 The College of Human Medicine provides several programs of study leading to health careers.
 In addition to the professional program that leads to the Doctor of Medicine degree, the College offers a Master in Public Health (M.P.H.) degree as well as Master of Science and Doctor of Philosophy programs through its basic science departments and interdepartmental programs.
-These departments are Biochemistry and Molecular Biology, Cell and Molecular Biology, Epidemiology and Biostatistics, Genetics, Microbiology and Molecular Genetics, Neuroscience, Pharmacology and Toxicology, Physiology, and Translational Science and Molecular Medicine.
+These departments are Biochemistry and Molecular Biology, Epidemiology and Biostatistics, Microbiology and Molecular Genetics, Pharmacology and Toxicology, Physiology, and Translational Neuroscience.

-The clinical departments of the college are Emergency Medicine; Family Medicine; Neurology and Ophthalmology; Pediatrics and Human Development; Obstetrics, Gynecology, and Reproductive Biology; Psychiatry; Medicine; Radiology; and Surgery.
-The College sponsors residency and fellowship programs in cardiology, child and adolesent psychiatry, endocrinology, family medicine, geriatric psychiatry, hematology/oncology, infectious disease, internal medicine, interventional cardiology, neonatology, pediatrics, physical medicine and rehabilitation, psychiatry, surgery, surgical critical care, and vascular surgery.
+The clinical departments of the college are Emergency Medicine; Family Medicine; Medicine, Neurology; Obstetrics, Gynecology, and Reproductive Biology; and Ophthalmology; Orthopedics, Pediatrics and Human Development; Psychiatry; Radiology; and Surgery.
+The College sponsors residency and fellowship programs in cardiology, child and adolescent psychiatry, family medicine, geriatric psychiatry, psychiatry, and vascular surgery.